-When I was younger I thought busy people were more important than everyone else.
-Otherwise why would they be so busy?
-I had busy bosses, busy parents, and always I just thought they must have really important things to do.
+When I was young I thought busy people were more important than everyone else.
+Otherwise, why would they be so busy?
+I had busy parents and busy bosses, and I assumed they must always have important things to do.
 It seemed an easy way to see who mattered and who didn’t.
 The busy must matter more, and the lazy mattered less.

 I now believe the opposite to be true.
 Or the near opposite.
 Here’s why: